freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/adjust-the-width-of-an-element-using-the-width-property.english.md

 ## Instructions
 <section id='instructions'>
 Add a <code>width</code> property to the entire card and set it to an absolute value of 245px.
 Use the <code>fullCard</code> class to select the element.
+<strong>Note:</strong> You may need to be at 100% zoom to pass the test on this challenge.
 </section>

 ## Tests